History of ice hockey: Name

-In England, field hockey has historically been called simply hockey and was what was referenced by first appearances in print.
-The first known mention spelled as hockey occurred in the 1772 book Juvenile Sports and Pastimes, to Which Are Prefixed, Memoirs of the Author: Including a New Mode of Infant Education, by Richard Johnson (Pseud.
+In England, field hockey has historically been called simply hockey and was referenced as such when first appearing in print.
+The first known mention of hockey occurred in the 1772 book Juvenile Sports and Pastimes, to Which Are Prefixed, Memoirs of the Author: Including a New Mode of Infant Education, by Richard Johnson (Pseud.
 Master Michel Angelo), whose chapter XI was titled "New Improvements on the Game of Hockey".
 The 1527 Statute of Galway banned a sport called hokie'—the hurling of a little ball with sticks or staves".
 A form of this word was thus being used in the 16th century, though much removed from its current usage.

 The belief that hockey was mentioned in a 1363 proclamation by King Edward III of England is based on modern translations of the proclamation, which was originally in Latin and explicitly forbade the games Pilam Manualem, Pedivam, & Bacularem: & ad Canibucam & Gallorum Pugnam.

 According to the Austin Hockey Association, the word puck derives from the Scottish Gaelic puc or the Irish poc ('to poke, punch or deliver a blow'). "...The blow given by a hurler to the ball with his camán or hurley is always called a puck."